How Often Should You Get Dental Cleanings?

 American Dental Association Guidelines

 The American Dental Association (ADA) takes a more nuanced approach to dental cleaning frequency.
-Rather than recommending a specific interval, the ADA advises that the frequency of dental visits should be tailored to each individual’s oral health needs.
+Instead of recommending a specific interval, the ADA advises that the frequency of dental visits should be tailored to each individual’s oral health needs.
+Factors to consider include:

-• Your history of gum disease or tooth decay
+• History of gum disease or tooth decay

 Factors Influencing Dental Cleaning Frequency